I left my finance job 6 years ago to work for my dream boss, myself. I've never looked back. I focus on tech, gaming, and hardware reviews.

 This DAC/Amp can also drive high impedance headphones without breaking a sweat.
 It was also fully enjoyable on 32-ohm pair of headphones that didn’t need any additional drive.
 I’ve noticed on some amps that I could hear audible hissing with the volume turned up.
 This was not the case with the Objective 2.
 Every volume level was clean and unadulterated.

-For more information about the Mayflower Electronics Objective 2 headphone amplifier and ODAC as well as their line of custom audiophile headphones, go here.
+For more information about the Mayflower Electronics Objective 2 headphone amplifier and ODAC as well as their line of custom audiophile headphones be sure to check out their website.

-I had the pleasure of reviewing the earlier this year and was very impressed with what it was able to do outside of its standard operation as a DAC and headphone amplifier.
+I had the pleasure of reviewing the E5 by Creative and was very impressed with what it was able to do outside of its standard operation as a DAC and headphone amplifier.
 The E5 really walks the line of being an external sound card, rather than just a simple DAC thanks to its rich set of drivers.
-E5 by Creative

 You can fine-tune your audio levels, use a custom voice changer, enable Dolby effects like simulated surround sound and have custom profiles for whatever you’re listening to.